 You can keep a car, jewelry, or other secured property in Chapter 7 bankruptcy by redeeming it—paying the creditor the actual value of the property.
 Redemption is often a good option if you owe substantially more on the loan than the property is worth.

 Read on to learn about secured property and debts in Chapter 7 bankruptcy, why you might want to redeem property, restrictions on property you can redeem, and the advantages and disadvantages of redemption.

-If you and the creditor don’t agree on what the replacement value of the property should be, the court may hold a “valuation” hearing and decide the question for you.
+When you redeem property in Chapter 7 bankruptcy, you buy it back from the creditor in one lump sum for the value of the property.
+If you and the creditor don’t agree on what the value of the property should be, the court will hold a “valuation” hearing and decide the question for you.

-You can only redeem property in Chapter 7 bankruptcy if you meet all of the following conditions:
+You can redeem property in Chapter 7 bankruptcy only if you meet all of the following conditions:

 Redemption is often a good option if your debt balance is substantially greater than the value of the property.
 If you redeem the property, the creditor must accept the item’s value as payment in full, even if you owe much more on the debt.